-- ESG data node service

-- Thredds server
+- ESG data node service - Thredds server

-- CDAT (Climate Data Analysis Tools)

-- GridFTP server (with ESG authorization mechanism enabled and configured)

-- A database and web server with servlet capabilities (Tomcat, PostgreSQL, Python, etc.)
+- CDAT (Climate Data Analysis Tools) - GridFTP server (with ESG authorization mechanism enabled and configured) - A database and web server with servlet capabilities (Tomcat, PostgreSQL, Python, etc.)

-We have used the recent ESG distribution, which includes latest software releases.
-In order to get experience and understand the integration between ESG components, we first performed several tests and installed ESG distribution in our local systems.
-After we got exposed to ESG configuration, and gain experiences, we first deployed ESG Data Node and then ESG Gateway at NERSC systems.
+We have used the recent ESG distribution, which includes latest software releases, and first deployed ESG Data Node and then ESG Gateway at NERSC systems.
 One of the main challenges we have faced during our deployment at NERSC is that NERSC science gateway machines are shared with other services.
 The default installation is prepared with the assumption that it is deployed on a standalone system.
 Therefore, we have prepared a custom installation tool and a set of patches for our specific needs.
-We have shared our experience with ESG community and actively participate in testing and improvement of the new ESG data node installation release.

 We also prepared a deployment guide for ESG Data node components based on our experience.
-In this guide, we elaborate on creating a dataset catalog, listing files in Thredds server, and publishing on Gateway, setting up security filters, re-initializing catalog information, and creating the initial ESG configuration.
+In this guide, we elaborate on creating a dataset catalog, listing files in Thredds server, and publishing on Gateway, setting up security filters, reinitializing catalog information, and creating the initial ESG configuration.
 We gave details about authentication and communication with the ESG Gateway on our guide, explained all required components and listed how to configure ESG software stack.
 In addition to that, we noted several possible problems and their solutions.
-We have been documenting our entire deployment experience, and shared this information at our project page (https://sdm.lbl.gov/wiki/Projects/EarthSystemGrid/WebHome) According to comments from the community, we have considered changing our initial configuration to export catalog information on the standard web server port (i.e. HTTP 80).
-We have used port 8080 and 8443 since the installation has been made on a shared system.
-A dedicated machine at NERSC is allocated for ESG Gateway and ESG Data Node services, and we will make a new deployment for ESG services in the near future.
-The configuration of the current system running on a shared NERSC machine will be transferred to the new systems.
-Actual dataset files are all in shared storage file system.
-This dedicated ESG nodes at NERSC will also help us deploying ESG Gateway without any problems.
-Having a dedicated system is also beneficial in terms of security concerns.
+We have been documenting our entire deployment experience, and shared this information project at our page (https://sdm.lbl.gov/wiki/Projects/EarthSystemGrid/WebHome)

+A dedicated machine at NERSC has been allocated for ESG Gateway and ESG Data Node services.
+We have made a new deployment for ESG services, and the services are actively being tested.